 Medea’s Curse is her first psychological thriller, was optioned by Causeway films for a TV mini series, and published in UK in 2016.
 The second in the Natalie King series, Dangerous to Know was released on April 2016 in Australia and March 2017 in UK.
 Third in the series, This I Would Kill For was released in Australia February 1st 2018 and UK in July.
-The fourth in the series, working title Locked Ward in in progress, and a stand alone psychological thriller The Long Shadow is with my editor.
+The fourth in the series, working title Locked Ward in in progress, and a stand alone psychological thriller The Long Shadow is out in May 2020.

 Photo: Lachlan Woods.
 Makeup: Sylvia Ura